 John Wayne Troxell, Advisory Board Chairman

-Before his retirement in December 2019, Troxell advised the Chairman of the Joint Chiefs of Staff and Secretary of Defense for four years on all matters involving joint and combined total force integration, utilization, health of the force and joint development for enlisted personnel.
+John Troxell served for 37 years before his retirement in December 2019.
+He was advisor to the Chairman of the Joint Chiefs of Staff and Secretary of Defense for four years on all matters involving joint and combined total force integration, utilization, health of the force and joint development for enlisted personnel.
 Troxell enlisted in the U.S. Army in 1982.

-By 2020, Troxell joined forces with FitOps to lead the Foundation’s strategic advisory board, working closely with Matt Hesse and the team to help prevent and end veteran suicide.
+John Troxell joined forces with FitOps to lead the Foundation’s strategic advisory board, working closely with Matt Hesse and the team to help prevent and end veteran suicide in 2020.
 Troxell’s primary focus will be helping FitOps reach service members who plan to separate from the military and equip them with training prior, so that when they hit the ground as a civilian, they are equipped to immediately serve their communities again, this time as personal trainers and coaches.

 “Too many veterans have lost their reason for being, to serve others, and struggled to transition to civilian life.
 Ending the veteran suicide epidemic is my new mission, and few organizations have had the impact FitOps has had in saving lives.” — John Troxell